Available on plans:

 Delay after queue

-The Delay After Queue option allows you to create a queue of actions to run at a later time.
-When a Zap is triggered, it adds actions to the queue.
-The queue then plays the actions one at a time in the order that they were added to the queue.
-There is a delay between each set of actions for a Zap.
-The Zap will be delayed for a set time after the last delay in the queue.
+The Delay After Queue action allows you to create a queue of actions to run at a later time.
+When a Zap is triggered, it adds actions to the queue, which are then processed one by one in the order they were added.
+A delay is applied between each set of actions, and the entire Zap is further delayed after the last delay in the queue.

 - Click Continue.

-- In the Queue Title field, enter a title for your queue.
+- (Optional) In the Queue Title field, enter a title for your queue.
+Learn more about sharing queues across Zaps.

 - In the Time Delayed For (value) field, enter the amount of time (in numbers) the Zap should hold a task for.